Toronto Transit Commission accessibility: Vehicles

 All trains offer automated station stop announcements and, since 2019, visual side destination and route signs and external pre-boarding announcements broadcasting the route and destination the train is going to.
-The Toronto Rocket subway cars have twice the accessible seating compared to the T1 and Line 3 trains.
+The Toronto Rocket subway cars have twice the accessible seating compared to the T1 trains.
 The Toronto Rockets have visual displays (showing the next stop along with arrows pointing to which side doors will open on at the next stop) and electronic route maps to assist customers who are hearing-impaired and also verbally announce the side doors will open on at the next stop.

 Stations

 Accessible stations are equipped with elevators, wide fare gates, and access doors.
 The TTC provides a phone number, 416-539-LIFT, which provides a recorded message listing any elevators which are out of service.
+As of March 2025, 58 of 70 stations (83%) are accessible.